-California ReLeaf takes an active role in shaping public policy that advances urban forestry throughout the state.
-Through our website, our newsletter, and action alerts, we ensure that California ReLeaf Network members are partnered with us in these efforts to influence legislation and public debate on behalf of urban and community trees.
-Together, we have augmented the Urban Forestry Act of 1978 with new language and objectives that bring this landmark legislation into the 21st Century.
+California ReLeaf, its Network Members, and its statewide coalition partners have significantly raised the visibility and awareness of urban forestry in Sacramento over the past several years.
+Together, we have augmented the Urban Forestry Act of 1978 with language and objectives that bring this landmark legislation into the 21st Century.
+We have helped create new programs that support active transportation, and protected old ones that provide funding for environmental mitigation.
 We have helped preserve the rights of all Californians to volunteer their time and spirit to each and every one of our tree care and tree planting projects.
-And we have led the charge in securing sufficient funding for these projects by protecting existing state funding programs, and strongly supporting multiple resource conservation bonds that have provided the Department of Forestry and Fire Protection with over $40 million for local projects.
+And we have led the charge in securing sufficient funding for these projects through bonds and new revenue sources.

 The following is a synopsis of our current advocacy efforts, and a review of past successes.

 2016 Advocacy Highlights

 Governor Brown signed a Fiscal Year 2016/17 State Budget in late June that includes $320 million for the Strategic Growth Council’s Affordable Housing and Sustainable Communities Program, $6.7 million for EEMP from the State Highway Account, $120 million for the Active Transportation Program, and $9.3 million from Proposition 1 for a new Urban Rivers Program.